JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 check and comment out app in docker-compose, it might be building local spring boot app image

 works locally too by commenting out the app/service in docker-compose

+dev-tools?
+lombok mapstruct annotationProcessPaths required in pom.xml

+regexp "^[]" */+ $ ?

+why @JsonProperty

+all changes in entity should be effected via flyway, not hibernate ddl-auto = none

+use alter script to change entity after initial draft

+@NotNull vs NonNull